 Accessing In-Flight Wi-Fi

-Through this network you can surf online, read emails, check social media, or chat using Internet-based messaging apps like iMessage, Facebook Messenger, and WhatsApp.
-Although you can’t now text with SMS over cellular, you can using Wi-Fi.
+Through this network, you can surf online, read emails, check social media, or chat using Internet-based messaging apps like iMessage, Facebook Messenger, and WhatsApp.
+Although you can’t now text with SMS over cellular, you can use Wi-Fi.

-And although you can’t now make in-flight voice calls over cellular, you could using Wi-Fi.
-But the airlines won’t allow it.
-United and most other carriers prohibit VoIP calls and also don’t support Internet-based streaming.
+And although you can’t now make in-flight voice calls over cellular, you could use Wi-Fi.
+But U.S. airlines won’t allow it.
+All domestic carriers prohibit VoIP calls even though many international carriers do.
+And what happens to that plane when it enters U.S. airspace?
+The technology that allows in-flight calling is turned off.

-Those services require more extensive bandwidth and upgraded satellite technology than what is being accessed by most airlines around the world, says the FAA.
-Qantas and JetBlue are among the exceptions.
+Today, there is more extensive bandwidth and upgraded satellite technology on most airlines around the world, with Qantas and JetBlue among the first to adopt.

 In February 2017, Qantas introduced its new in-flight Wi-Fi network using the upgraded technology.
 Connection speeds are up to 10 times faster than conventional in-flight Wi-Fi, allowing passengers to stream Netflix, Spotify, and other online content to their personal devices.
-This year, JetBlue announced gate-to-gate Internet connectivity as well as streaming services.
+And recently more airlines have come out with gate-to-gate connectivity like Southwest, Norwegian, and JetBlue (which also supports streaming services).

 The Future of In-Flight Cellular